Mobile T-Hunts for Beginners

 For general information about southern California mobile hunts and the types of RDF equipment that our hunters like to use, see the article "Let's Go T-Hunting" at this site.
 Plans for building this equipment and mounting it on your vehicle are in my book.
 If you don't want to build your own equipment, follow this link to sources of ready-made gear.

-Once you have your RDF equipment and vehicle ready, here are three regularly-scheduled hunt opportunities in Orange County that are suitable for first-timers:
+Once you have your RDF equipment and vehicle ready, here are three regularly-scheduled hunt opportunities in Los Angeles and Orange County that are suitable for first-timers:

 -